The Legend of Zelda: Ganon

-Ganon, also known as Ganondorf in his humanoid form, is the main antagonist and the final boss in the majority of The Legend of Zelda games.
-In the series, Ganondorf is the leader of a race of desert brigands called the Gerudo, which consists entirely of female warriors save for one man born every one hundred years.
+Ganon, also known as Ganondorf in his Gerudo form, is the final boss in a slight majority (12 out of 21, including Demise) of The Legend of Zelda games.
+In the series, Ganondorf is the leader of a race of desert brigands called the Gerudo, which consists entirely of women save for one man born every one hundred years.
 He is significantly taller than other human NPCs, but his looks vary between games, often taking the form of a monstrous anthropomorphic boar.
-His specific motives vary from game to game, but most often his plans include him kidnapping Princess Zelda and planning to achieve domination of Hyrule and presumably the world beyond it.
-To this end, he seeks the Triforce, a powerful magical relic.
-He often possesses a portion of the Triforce called the Triforce of Power, which gives him great strength.
-However, it is often not enough to accomplish his ends, leading him to hunt the remaining Triforce pieces.
+His specific motives vary from game to game, but most often, he seeks the complete Triforce, a powerful magical relic, part of it often in the possession of Link and Zelda.
+He often possesses a portion of the Triforce called the Triforce of Power, which gives him great strength, but it is often not enough to accomplish his ends, leading him to hunt the remaining Triforce pieces.
 Unlike Link, Zelda, and most other recurring characters, he is actually the same person in every game, with the exception of Four Swords Adventures, where he is a reincarnation of the original.
 In each game the battles with him are different and he fights using different styles.
-The game Skyward Sword indicates that Ganon is a reincarnation of an evil deity known as Demise.
+The game Skyward Sword indicates that Ganon is a reincarnation of a Demon King known as Demise.